Luis-Mayer/process-knowledge-graph/README.md

 - reads a JSON-based process definition
 - creates an RDF graph using RDFLib
-- models processes, tasks, roles, and systems
+- models processes, tasks, roles, systems, and decisions
 - stores the graph in Turtle format
 - runs SPARQL queries against the generated graph